-Fire safety is very important.
+Fire safety is critical.
 This is why everyone in your household should practice it.
-There are many tips that you should follow as a parent in order to ensure fire safety for your family.
+There are many tips that you should follow as a parent to ensure fire safety for your family.
 Once mastered, it is time to teach these fire safety tips to your kids.

 Kids will play an important role in your home’s fire safety.
-Children who are uneducated about fire safety can easily, and accidentally, cause a fire.
-Each year over 60,000 children worldwide die because of a fire.
-In the United States alone, 50,000 fires are reported every year because of someone playing with fire.
-It is a very serious issue especially since fires kill more Americans than the rest of natural disasters combined.
+Children who are uneducated about fire safety can easily and accidentally cause a fire.
+Each year tens of thousands of children worldwide die because of a fire.
+In the United States alone, there were 1,291,500 fires reported in 2019.
+It is a very serious issue, especially since fires kill more Americans than other natural disasters combined.

 Fire Safety for Kids